Registrar's Rx

 Second Years

-- NUIP 2420: Pathophysiology I (3 credits)
+- NUIP 3420: Pathophysiology I (3 credits)

-- General Education/Area Requirement Elective, as needed
+- General Education/Area Requirement Electives, as needed to be full-time (at least 2 credits)

 Third Years